 Apply through the online Lifeline National Verifier to connect with a certified supplier.

-FCC administers the Lifeline program, making communication more affordable for low-income consumers.
-You might be eligible to receive $9.25 per month ($34.25 if on tribal land) towards cellular services.
+The FCC administers the Lifeline program, which makes communication more affordable for low-income consumers.
+You might be eligible to receive $9.25 per month ($34.25 if you live on tribal land) towards cellular services.